2018 NACDS RxIMPACT Day on Capitol Hill Event Set for March 7-8, 2018 at the Marriott Marquis Washington, DC

-Hundreds will plan to attend this ground-breaking event on March 14-15, 2017 that will bring nearly 400 advocates from across the nation to Washington, DC to educate Members of Congress about the importance of pro-patient, pro-pharmacy policy and key issues related to healthcare reform!
+Hundreds will plan to attend this ground-breaking event on March 7-8 (Wednesday-Thursday), 2018 that will bring nearly 400 advocates from across the nation to Washington, DC to educate Members of Congress about the importance of pro-patient, pro-pharmacy policy and key issues related to healthcare reform!

 Whether a CEO, CFO, pharmacy operator, pharmacist, pharmacy school Dean, student pharmacist or executive representing front or back end interests, advocates are gearing up to participate in NACDS RxIMPACT Day on Capitol Hill.
 Please note this event will be hosted on Tuesday and Wednesday and not our typical Wednesday-Thursday.
 This event reviews the secrets of influential communication, explains how an “issue of the day” impacts the pharmacy community, and provides the unique opportunity to meet with Members of Congress and their staff to discuss important issues.